Crossmark

-Crossmark, Inc., stylized as CROSSMARK, is a sales and marketing services company that operates within the consumer goods industry.
+Crossmark, Inc. is a sales and marketing services company that operates within the consumer goods industry.
 The company was established in 1905 by Willis Johnson and E. Leslie Hunt in Fort Smith, Arkansas as a provision supply point for groups traveling to the Oklahoma Territory.
 Crossmark contributes research and data to the Food Marketing Institute.
 The company serves grocery, mass, club, drug, convenience store, and home improvement channels.

+Acquired in 2024, Crossmark is a subsidiary of Acosta Group, a parent brand that unifies several agencies under a single enterprise structure.